saharohan/React-Todo-App/README.md

 A Sample Todo App built with ReactJS and JavaScript/ES6.
 This sample app was created with React functional Component and React Hooks as a part of the ReactJS learning exercises and diving more into it.

-Check the demo hosted on heroku - https://react---todo-app.herokuapp.com/
+Check the link for the demo hosted on heroku - https://react---todo-app.herokuapp.com/

 # Getting Started with Create React App